dell-optiplex-790/Trollbox-Electron/README.md

 This is a desktop Trollbox client.

 ## Disclaimer
-This experimental Typescript version of `Trollbox-Electron` is NOT officially supported by Ruxvania.
-As such, it is recommended to use the official vanilla JS repository [Ruxvania/Trollbox-Electron](https://www.github.com/Ruxvania/Trollbox-Electron) unless you know what you're doing.
+The code of the Typescript version of this Trollbox client is pretty messy and it should be refactored in the future.

 ## Building
 1. Go to the root directory of the project using a terminal